First things first – Socialize and Train your Rottweiler Puppy

 Can be more conveniently included in family outings and trips instead of being left behind alone.

 Because dogs are highly social animals, it is important they are indoors much of the time, even when you are not home or are sleeping and can’t interact with them.
-Your dog needs to feel that he is a part of the family, and that feeling of belonging comes from being included in family activities and living in the house even when her family may not be there.
+Your dog needs to feel that he is a part of the family, and that feeling of belonging comes from being included in family activities and living in a new house even when the family may not be there for being busy moving, although you can also use services from sites as https://montrealmovers.com to get help with this.

 A crate allows you to leave her in the house when you are away, or unable to supervise her.
 If she were to spend large amounts of time outside, she would very likely start to exhibit problem behaviors such as barking, digging, fence jumping and chewing.
 These problems can be avoided by keeping her inside and making her an integral part of the family.